USE OF MIGHT MEANING & EXAMPES

-Modal Verb Might meaning is to show a week possibility and also shows something has possibly happened now or happened at some time in the past.For the present we use Modal Verb May.
+Modal Verb Might meaning is to show a weak possibility and also shows something has possibly happened now or happened at some time in the past and for the present, we use Modal Verb May.

 Might + Verb1st

 - He might go school.